Identity Verification (ERC-7529)

 Trust model

-- Requesters can verify operator identity before trusting an airnode with their funds.
+- Requesters can verify the published domain association before trusting an Airnode.

 - DNS records are controlled by domain owners, not by the airnode software.
 Only someone with access to